PersonalAI: A Systematic Comparison of Knowledge Graph Storage and Retrieval Approaches for Personalized LLM agents: Methods

-\textbf{BeamSearch.} From a given node, $N$ (hyperparameter) paths are constructed, that are semantically closest to the question.
-The algorithm is based on the idea of BeamSearch -- a token generation strategy used that is used for inference of LLM models.
-As a result, containing triplets in costrcted paths are saved in a single list with the removal of duplicates (by their string content).
-Traversal procedure can be controlled by the following hyperparameters: \begin{enumerate} \item \textbf{Max depth}: Sets the maximum depth of constructed paths. \item \textbf{Max paths}: Sets the maximum number of constructed paths. \item \textbf{Same Path Intersection by Node}: If True, then the same path can intersect itself through an already passed node, otherwise False. \item \textbf{Diff Paths Intersection by Node}: If True, then different paths can intersect through already passed nodes, otherwise False. \item \textbf{Diff Paths Intersection by Rel}: If True, then different paths can intersect through already passed relations (links) of the graph, otherwise False. \item \textbf{Final sorting mode}: Specifies the method for final filtering of the obtained set of paths.
-The search will result in two sets of paths: (1) ended--paths that ended before reaching the specified depth limit and (2) continuous--paths that reached the specified depth limit.
-Each such path has an estimate of its overall relevance.
-If ended\_first--value is specified, then: ended--paths will be sorted in descending order by relevance and the first max\_paths--paths will be selected.
-If there are fewer ended--paths than max\_paths--value, then continuous--paths will be sorted by relevance and the first $N$ missing paths will be selected from them.
-If continuous\_first--value is specified, then paths will be selected in the same way as ended\_first--value, only first sorting/selection by continuous--paths, and then by ended--paths.
-If mixed--value is specified, then ended-- and continuous--paths will be combined into one list, sorted in descending order by relevance, and the first $N$ max\_paths--paths will be selected from the resulting list. \end{enumerate}
+\textbf{BeamSearch.} Given a starting vertex, the algorithm constructs $N$ (a hyperparameter) semantically relevant paths in response to the input question.
+This approach is inspired by beam search, a token generation strategy commonly employed in large language model (LLM) inference.
+The resulting paths are consolidated into a single list, with duplicate triples removed based on their string content.
+The traversal process is governed by the following hyperparameters: \begin{enumerate} \item \textbf{Max depth}: The maximum allowable depth for path construction. \item \textbf{Max paths}: The maximum number of paths to generate. \item \textbf{Same Path Intersection by Vertex}: If enabled, a path may revisit a vertex; otherwise, vertex revisitation is prohibited. \item \textbf{Diff Paths Intersection by Vertex}: If enabled, distinct paths may share vertices; otherwise, vertex sharing is disallowed. \item \textbf{Diff Paths Intersection by Edge}: If enabled, distinct paths may share edges; otherwise, edge sharing is forbidden. \item \textbf{Final sorting mode}: Determines the method for filtering the final set of paths.
+The search yields two path subsets: (1) ended\_paths -- paths terminated before reaching the depth limit and (2) continuous\_paths -- paths that reached the depth limit.
+Each path is assigned a relevance score.
+The selection process varies based on the chosen mode.
+If ended\_first is specified, then ended\_paths are sorted in descending order by relevance and the first max\_paths paths are selected.
+If there are fewer ended\_paths than the max\_paths value, then continuous\_paths are sorted by relevance and the first $N$ missing paths are selected from them.
+If continuous\_first is specified, then paths are selected in the same way as for ended\_first, but with continuous\_paths prioritized before ended\_paths.
+If mixed is specified, then ended\_paths and continuous\_paths are combined into one list, sorted in descending order by relevance, and the first max\_paths paths are selected from the resulting list. \end{enumerate}